Jither/Jint.DebuggerExample/NOTES.md

 * `catch` gets its own __Catch__ scope, which only ever includes the argument to `catch`.
 * Modules also get their own __Module__ scope, which corresponds to the *module environment record*.

-__How it is now:__ Bindings that are shadowed by inner scopes are removed from the scope's list of bindings.

-__How it should be:__ Bindings are left as-is.
-Debuggers allow inspection of shadowed variables in outer scopes.
-It also makes lazy evaluation of binding names simpler.
+Note that, like other debuggers, the scope chain allows inspection of shadowed variables in outer scopes.

 Each scope in the chain includes: